Reinoptland/agency-data/README.md

 - An object with all the branches and how many agencies work in this branch: [http://localhost:4000/branches](http://localhost:4000/branches)
 - An object with all the disciplines and how many agencies practice this discipline: [http://localhost:4000/disciplines](http://localhost:4000/disciplines)
 - An object with all the tags and how many agencies have this tag: [http://localhost:4000/tags](http://localhost:4000/tags)
+- An object with all the region and how many agencies have this region: [http://localhost:4000/regions](http://localhost:4000/regions)
+- An object with all the cities and how many agencies are from this city: [http://localhost:4000/cities](http://localhost:4000/cities)

 - Want an array instead of this meta information instead? (so you can map over it?)